Anti Social Behaviour

 Changing Anti Social Behaviour - the proposals

-unveiled by the government.
-Plans include powers to compel local
+The range of measures include powers to compel local

 agencies to investigate anti-social behaviour if it has been reported by